We hope that you and your children have had a very enjoyable Easter break, and we would like to welcome everyone back for the summer term.

 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.
+Year 3 PE sessions are on a Wednesday and Friday.
+Please ensure that children have the correct PE kit in school at all times; a plain white t-shirt, shorts and black pumps.
+PE kits can be purchased from the school office.

 Thank you for your continued support.